RoussKS/financial-year/README.md

 echo $fy->getFyEndDate()->format('Y-m-d'); // 2019-12-31
 ```

+### Notes
+Even though an adapter can be instantiated directly, we advise to instantiate the library from the main class.

 ### Limitations
 Unfortunately, the library does not support a start date of February 29th (29/02/YYYY) for *`calendar`* financial year type.